ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 The above function will be called when the client script has loaded, and also be called from a handler when the networked data has changed.

-The function receives the key for the networked data, we have to check to see what the key is so we know what data we are using.
+The function receives the key for the networked data, you have to check to see what the key is so you know what data you are using.

 ```lua linenums="1"
 local data = localPlayer:GetPrivateNetworkedData(key)
 ```

-We get the local players private data by calling `GetPrivateNetworkedData` and passing the key.
+You can get the local player's private data by calling `GetPrivateNetworkedData` and passing the key.

 ```lua linenums="1"
 if key == "bestTime" then